Reading Abbey Girls' School: Paris

-In 1798 St Quentin filed an affidavit "concerning denization", a relatively straightforward way, now obsolete, of gaining what we would call permanent residency.
+In 1798, St Quentin filed an affidavit "concerning denization", a relatively straightforward way, now obsolete, of gaining what we would call permanent residency.

 With the renewed peace, the St Quentins decided to try a Parisian retirement.
-Rowden followed in 1818 and opened a school at various locations.
+Frances Rowden followed in 1818 and opened a school at various locations.
 She had as her final notable pupil Frances (Fanny) Kemble, of the acting family.
 Kemble mocked the literature that Rowden deemed suitable.

 St Quentin was widowed, and in 1825 he and Rowden married.
 She would have been about 50, and he, 75.
 It is not known what happened to them afterwards.